tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/开发指南/多种语言生成应用认证签名/PHP（应用认证）_intl_en.md

 ## Overview

-This document describes how to authenticate and manage your APIs through application-enabled authentication in PHP.
+This document describes how to manage access to your APIs through application authentication in PHP.

 ## Directions

-1. In the [API Gateway console](https://console.cloud.tencent.com/apigateway/index?rid=1), create an API and select the authentication type as "application-enabled authentication" (for more information, please see [API Creation Overview](https://intl.cloud.tencent.com/document/product/628/11795)).
+1. In the [API Gateway console](https://console.cloud.tencent.com/apigateway/index?rid=1), create an API and select the authentication type as **App Authentication**.
+To learn more about the authentication types, please find the documentation for different types of backends in [Creating API - Overview](https://intl.cloud.tencent.com/document/product/628/11795).
-2. Publish the service where the API resides to the release environment (for more information, please see [Service Release and Deactivation](https://intl.cloud.tencent.com/document/product/628/11809)).
+2. Publish the service where the API resides to an environment.
+See [Service Release and Deactivation](https://intl.cloud.tencent.com/document/product/628/11809).
 3. Create an application on the [Application](https://console.cloud.tencent.com/apigateway/app) page in the console.
 4. Select the created application in the application list, click **Bind API**, select the service and API, and click **Submit** to bind the application to the API.
 5. Generate signing information in PHP by referring to the [Sample Code](#Sample-Code).